kamanashrestha/KamanaShrestha.github.io/README.md

 reporting, ensuring effective collaboration with the development team and timely delivery of high-quality software.

-Software Engineer (Automation Tester)
-02/2021 - 07/2022
-Verisk Inc
-Lalitpur, Nepal
+**Automation Tester @Verisk Inc (Feb 2021 - July 2022)**
 Verisk is a leading Big Data analytics provider serving customers in insurance, energy and specialized markets and financial services.
 My Responsibilities were:
 • Wrote automation script in java and python
 • Automated functional and regression testing approaches to streamline software